citrix/citrix-mcs-sdk-samples/VMware/SampleAdminScenarios/Add Machine Catalog/README.md

 * [The Full Clone of VMware](../../ProvScheme/Full%20Clone/)

-## 5. Specialized Script using Write-Back Cache: Add-MachineCatalog-WriteBackCache.ps1
+## 5. Specialized Scenario - Using Write-Back Cache:

-Expanding on the base script, the specialized script `Add-MachineCatalog-WriteBackCache.ps1` incorporates the Write-Back Cache feature of VMware, necessitating an additional parameter for its operation.
+Utilizing the Write-Back Cache feature, necessitates the following additional parameters for its operation:

     1. CleanOnBoot: A flag to set non-persistent catalog, ensuring VMs are reset to their baseline state at each startup.
 This should be set to True to enable the Write-Back Cache.